eTrejoLujano/Instadash/README.md

 <img width="1440" alt="Screenshot 2023-11-05 at 9 25 30 PM" src="https://github.com/eTrejoLujano/dashed-eats-react/assets/85711028/7e5416d5-c5ef-4061-b913-bd6e2df0b53e">

-## Google API Key
+## Google Maps API Key
-To obtain a Google API Key for this project, follow these steps:
+To obtain a Google Maps API Key for this project, follow these steps:
   1. Go to the Google Developer Console (https://console.developers.google.com).
-  2.
+  2. Create a new project.
-  3.
+  3. Manage API's and enable the following required Google Maps Platform APIs for this project:
+     - Maps JavaScript API
+     - Address Validation API
+     - Geocoding API
+     - Places API
+     - Distance Matrix API
+  4. Create credentials to obtain the Maps API key.

+## Google Map ID
+To obtain a Google Map ID for this project, follow these steps:
+  1. Go to the Google Developer Console (https://console.developers.google.com).
+  2. Click the sidebar menu then go to Google Maps Platform then to Map Management.
+  3. Click on Create Map ID.
+  4. Give it a name and set the map type to Javascript as a Vector.